radiolise/radiolise-home/BUILD.md

 # One of many ways to set up radio·li·se

-**Actually, this instruction only works with Debian-based Linux distributions!** (e.g. Debian itself, Ubuntu or Linux Mint)
+**Actually, this instruction only works on Debian-based Linux distributions!** (e.g. Debian itself, Ubuntu or Linux Mint)

 Start a new terminal session as "root" or make sure that you use "sudo" with every single command.